nataraj-hates-MS-for-stealing-github/goblins-lot/README.md

-# Goblin Camp
+# Goblis' Lot

-Goblin Camp aims to be a roguelike city builder with an emphasis on macromanaging the economy and military.
+Goblins' Lot, aims to be a roguelike city builder with an emphasis on macromanaging the economy and military.
 I've drawn inspiration from games such as Anno 1404, Dwarf Fortress and Dungeon Keeper.

+## Game history

-Game have been originaly created by Ilkka Halila (aka  Generic Container) in 2010-2011 and brought back to live by Nikolay Shaplov in 2020-2022
+Goblins' Lot was originally created under the name Goblin Camp by Ilkka Halila (aka Generic Container) back in 2010-2011, and released it as Free Software.

+In 2020 Nikolay Shaplov brought Goblin Camp back to life.
+Game needed some fixing to run on modern OS.

+In 2024 Ilkka Halila reused name "Goblin Camp" for a new non-free project of his.
+So original free Goblin Camp have been renamed to "Goblins' Lot" to avid name collision.

+Goblins' Lot is maintained by Nikolay Shaplov, and gets occasional fixes and improvements.

 ## Gameplay